 Why do the colors on my print product look different from what they look on the screen?

-Color representation on the screen: RGB (additive mixture of color stimuli)
+1 Color representation on the screen: RGB (additive mixture of colour stimuli)

 Computer, laptop, tablet and smartphone screens work in the RGB color mode.
 What you see differs depending on settings (e.g. brightness, contrast, color temperature and calibration) and processing quality of the screen.
 In order to achieve color fidelity (like on print products), screens must be calibrated and profiled using a measuring device.
 Your program's output preview, also called soft proof, simulates the color result in printing.

 The color representation in the production of your print product also depends on the print substrate or material selected because different paper types have different characteristics.
 Recycled paper tends to have a grey-yellowish coloring while offset or art print paper can be more whitish or blueish.
 For comparisons and to assess paper types, paper weights and finishes more easily, please order and use our paper sample book.